tamarrrrr/GIT/README.md

 # GIT Repo
-This is a demo app for the GIT course
+This is a sample learning app for the GIT course

 ## Roadmap